AjMcKenzie/CryptoMine/README.md

 # CryptoMine Overview
-CryptoMine is a personal project aimed at deepening my understanding of blockchain technology, cryptocurrency mining, and software engineering best practices.
+CryptoMine is a project aimed at deepening my understanding of blockchain technology, cryptocurrency mining, and software engineering best practices.
 This project allows me to explore real-time WebSocket communication, cryptographic hashing (SHA-256), and parallel computing while implementing a basic Bitcoin mining algorithm.

 ## Description
 This CryptoMine is a Rust-based Bitcoin mining application that connects to the Blockchain.com WebSocket API to receive real-time block data.
-It extracts the necessary components, such as the previous block hash and Merkle root, then performs Proof of Work (PoW) mining by iterating through nonce values to find a valid SHA-256 hash that meets the required difficulty target.
+It extracts the necessary components, such as the previous block hash and Merkle root, then performs mining by iterating through nonce values to find a valid SHA-256 hash that meets the required difficulty target.

 ## Purpose
 The purpose of this project is to: